 Jail Superintendent Salary Potential

-According to BLS reports, the average annual income for first-line supervisors of correctional officers – including jail superintendents – was $59,810 as of May 2009.
-The middle 50% earned between $42,870 and $73,500.
-Salaries for the lowest 10% were around $34,640 while the highest 10% earned in excess of $90,140.
+According to BLS reports, the median annual income for first-line supervisors of correctional officers – including jail superintendents – was $44,330 as of May 2018.
 Recent bachelor’s degree graduates will typically start out at the lower end of the scale and move up in salary with experience and education.
 Related work experience is often required to move into this type of supervisory role.

 Education and Training